 For each degree C the temperature is over stated, it increases the test result by 6.7% or more.
 A test result can overestimated by nearly 20%.
 Reduce your client’s result by the same 20%, and it may very well bring her below the legal limit.
 Another tool you can find in the virtual library

-Some of the most helpful sections are the Vehicle in Motion and Personal Observation.
-Both of these sections will give the practioner a fountain of informaiton on all the things the officer didn’t see, and all the reasons why your client was sober.
+Some of the most helpful sections are Vehicle in Motion and Personal Observation.
+Both of these sections will give the practitioner a fountain of information on all the things the officer didn’t see, and all the reasons why your client was sober.

 It is necessary to emphasize this validation applies only when:

 If any one of the SFST elements is changed, the validity may be compromised.
 This was so important, they moved it up in the manual.
 Find it here: https://drive.google.com/file/d/0B8rbj7RPFLobdkNCLTZyemlQYVk/view?usp=sharing